simgrid/simgrid/docs/source/Tutorial_Model-checking.rst

 Another limit of this mode is that time becomes discrete in the model checker: You can say for example that the application took
 42 steps to run, but there is no way to know how much time it took or the number of watts that were dissipated.

 The model checker may well miss existing issues, as it computes the possible outcomes *from a given initial situation*.
-There is no way to prove the correctness of your application in full generality with this tool.
+This approach is not adapted to prove the correctness of your application in full generality.

 Getting Mc SimGrid
 ------------------